Rama Kishore Singh: Life

-Criminal cases
+Legal cases

-Rama Singh has been accused of a number of crimes, including murder and kidnapping.
+Rama Singh has been accused of a number of crimes, including murder and kidnapping, but has never been convicted.
 He has been a member of Bihar Legislative Assembly several times from the Mahnar constituency, which falls under Hajipur Lok Sabha constituency.
 The Hajipur Lok Sabha constituency is a stronghold of Lok Janshakti Party and Ram Vilas Paswan has represented it several times.
 Singh was not given a chance to be on the ticket by LJP from Vaishali Lok Sabha constituency in 2019, although he defeated Raghuvansh Prasad Singh in an election for the same seat in 2014.

+Legal proceedings

+Rama Kishore Singh has been named in a number of criminal investigations and legal proceedings during his political career.
+The reported status and outcomes of these proceedings have varied.

-Chandrama Singh murder case (2004)
+False implication in Chandrama Singh murder case (2004)

-In August 2004, Chandrama Singh, a candidate for local government elections in Desri, was shot and killed.
-Rama Singh and others were prime suspects.
-The court acquitted him as he was in incarcerated in Hajipur for three months leading up to the murder.
+Following the murder of Chandrama Singh, a candidate in local body elections in Desari, on 25 August 2004, an FIR was lodged naming Rama Kishore Singh and several others as accused.
+During the trial, the court found that Singh had been in judicial custody at Hajipur for approximately three months prior to the incident, including on the date of the murder.
+He was subsequently acquitted of the charges.

-Jaychand kidnapping case, 2001

-Rama Singh was also involved in Jaychand Vaidya kidnapping case of Bhilai.
-Singh however claimed himself to be innocent.
+Jaychand Vaidya kidnapping case (2001)

-Jamshedpur triple murder case

-Singh was also accused of a triple murder that took place in Jamshedpur.
-He was the prime accused and was imprisoned during the inquiry period, however he remained hospitalized during that time.

-Singh was one of the prime targets of the Nitish Kumar government as a part of its pledge against crime.
-He along with other criminals Surajbhan Singh, Anant Kumar Singh, Mohammad Shahabuddin, Ritlal Yadav were booked and tried under the special court established by the government.
+Rama Kishore Singh was falsely named as an accused in the 2001 kidnapping case involving businessman Jaychand Vaidya in Bhilai.
+According to media reports, Singh surrendered before a court after remaining absent from the proceedings for several years.
+He denied the allegations against him.
+The cited report notes that other accused in the case were convicted, while proceedings relating to Singh continued separately and ultimately Singh was found to be not guilty.